Q: What types of classes will I take?

 Q: Do I have access to my instructors and clinical supervisors for help outside of class?

 A: Yes, faculty post office hours weekly and appointments can be made.
-Your academic class instructors also serve as clinic supervisors.
+Most academic class instructors also serve as clinic supervisors.

 Q: Who do I contact if I am interested in the communicative disorders program?
 Can I take a tour of the facility and meet faculty and students in the program?

-A: Yes, contact Lynne Bourgeois, program director, or Geri Labat, administrative assistant.
+A: Yes, contact Claire Bourgeois, program coordinator, or Lori Boudreaux, administrative assistant.